edkiernan/PDF.ai-CSCI3308/README.md

 ```
 docker-compose up
 ```
 Allow for the application to get up and running (should take no longer than ~30 seconds).
-Once application is up and the database is connected you can visit the running application at the link: http://localhost:3000/ \
-Once you are ready to shut down the application use `docker compose down` to shut down docker or `docker compose down -v` to shut down the containors.
+Once application is up and the database is connected you can visit the running application at the link: http://localhost:3000/.
+Once you are ready to shut down the application use `docker compose down` to shut down docker or `docker compose down -v` to shut down docker and the containors.

 ## How to run the tests
 The automated tests are ran locally and are held in the in the server.spec.js file.